Schuyler couple looks for help with daughter's cancer

-The Schuyler couple already had five boys.
-The two didn’t even believe it when doctors told them they would be having a girl.

-“She plays a lot with her brothers, she’s very friendly, lovable, I mean, she’s everything, she’s my daughter,” Juan said.
-“She’s so positive, even now.”
+When Lilly Suzette Nilo was born, the first girl out of six children, her parents decided to take this new adventure one day at a time.

-Lilly was diagnosed with Rhabdomyosarcoma cancer earlier this summer, a few months after turning 8-years-old.
-The cancer is in her foot and her lungs.
+One day at a time is a sentiment the couple has echoed after Lilly was diagnosed with Rhabdomyosarcoma cancer earlier this summer.
+Lilly, who is eight years old, is fighting cancer in her foot and her lungs.

+“She’s so positive even now,” her father, Juan, said.
+“She wants happiness, I’m going to give her happiness.”

-Her parents have started a GoFundMe page to pay for the expenses of what they said doctors tell them will be at least 1-2 years of treatment.
-The page can be found at https://bit.ly/3d32rgz.
+Juan, her mother Ana, and the whole family are trying to keep Lilly happy but they’re also trying to raise money for what they said doctors tell them will be 1-2 years of treatment.

-“We didn’t dream of this,” Juan said.
-“I used to do fundraisers for other people, but never expected… I would need one also.”

-The diagnosis was sudden, said Ana.
-The family had everything ready for Lilly to go back to school.
-Then, on the last day of Ana working at summer school, her husband and son picked her up at work and said Lilly was really sick.
+This experience, which Juan said they never dreamed of, began right before school was about to start.

+“One day, you’re seeing your daughter playing,” Ana said.
+“She was ready to go back to school, she had her backpack, everything ready, her school supplies.
+And the next day, I mean, we were at the hospital.”

+Ana said she expected the doctors were going to tell them it was something simple.
+Lilly was hospitalized in July in Columbus but after she was released, kept coughing.

+Three days later, Lilly told her parents she couldn’t breathe that well.
+Her father added she couldn’t walk and was throwing up blood.

-The family took Lilly to Columbus Community Hospital Emergency Department, where in July Lilly was hospitalized for a week with pneumonia.
+The couple took Lilly back to the Columbus Emergency Department, where they transferred Lilly to the Omaha Children’s hospital.

-“They released us, they said she was getting good," Ana said.
-“But, I mean, her coughing kept going on and on."
+Ana and Juan drove via truck, following the helicopter to the hospital in Omaha.

+“July 31 we were admitted at (the) Children’s hospital,” Ana said, and added she stayed with her daughter the whole month of August.

 Ana was confused about where it came from.